 The short answer to this question is: yes, He did.
 However, we believe in a triune God: God the Father, God the Son, and God the Holy Spirit.
 So Jesus, who is God the Son, could not and did not say ‘I am God’ in the sense that God is not outside Him.
 Jesus, God the Son, was on earth, but God the Father still was in heaven.

-However, Jesus clearly taught that he was God the Son.
-Though some people nowadays doubt it, during his time on earth people did not.
-The Jews want to arrest Jesus for “you, being a man, make yourself God” (John 10:33).
+However, Jesus clearly taught that He was God the Son.
+Though some people nowadays doubt this, during his time on earth people did not.
+The Jews wanted to arrest Jesus for “you, being a man, make yourself God” (John 10:33).
 Jesus did not contradict them.
 In the end, it is exactly this claim of Jesus that leads to his crucifixion.
-The high priest asks him: “tell us if you are the Christ, the Son of God” (Matthew 26:63).
+The high priest asks him: “Tell us if you are the Christ, the Son of God” (Matthew 26:63).
 Jesus confirms it.
 The high priest calls it blasphemy, because Jesus makes himself the equal of God.

 It is not strange that the Jews and the high priest understood that Jesus claimed to be God.
 He had given reason enough for that in his teaching.

 In John 8:58 Jesus said: “Truly, truly, I say to you, before Abraham was, I am.”
 He not just says that He existed before Abraham existed 2000 years ago.
 He also calls himself ‘I am’, which is the name of God.

 In John 10:30 Jesus said: “I and the Father are one.”

 Jesus used several other saying with ‘I am’ in which He claimed to be equal to God.
 An example of this is “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12).
 This can never be said about just a man.
 Only God is the light of the world.
 Only God can give the light of life.